niemet0502/guma/README.md

 | [Grafana](https://grafana.com/grafana/dashboards/) | Dashboard to visualize all logs, traces and metrics |

 ## Infrastructure
+Our application infrastructure leverages [Kubernetes](https://kubernetes.io/) to manage and orchestrate all microservices within the same repository.
+Kubernetes (K8s) is an open-source platform designed to automate deploying, scaling, and operating application containers.
+By utilizing Kubernetes, we ensure that our microservices are highly available, scalable, and resilient.

+All Kubernetes manifests required to deploy and manage our services are located in the k8s directory of this repository.
+This directory contains the necessary YAML files to define the desired state of our application components, including:

+- Deployments
+- Services
+- ConfigMaps
+- Ingress

+For now each resource is manually created, infra automation will be added using tools like [Terraform](https://www.terraform.io/) or [Pulumni](https://www.pulumi.com/).

 ## Deployment
 Deploying microservices, with their interdependence, is much more complex process than deploying a monolithic application.
 It is really important to have a fully automated infrastructure.
 We can achieve following benefits with Continuous Delivery approach: